The Warriors Gate: Plot

 The next morning, barbarians from the game realm come to kill the Princess but she fights them off, destroying the house in the process.
 The barbarians take the Princess back into the other realm through the Warriors Gate but when Jack goes in after her, he arrives somewhere else.
 The Warrior who sent the Princess to stay with Jack is there and there is an army of barbarians trying to kill them.
-The Wizard (Francis Ng) stops time and the army is frozen.
+The Wizard stops time and the army is frozen.

-The Wizard tells Jack that Zhao was one of seven children raised from birth to protect the Emperor and that the only person who could defeat them was Arun the Cruel (Dave Bautista), King of the barbarians.
+The Wizard tells Jack that Zhao was one of seven children raised from birth to protect the Emperor and that the only person who could defeat them was Arun the Cruel, King of the barbarians.
 Arun poisoned the warriors and killed the Emperor and the only people left alive were Su Lin and Zhao.
 The wizard searched through his seeing stone to find the greatest Warrior to protect the Princess and found The Black Knight; Jack's in game avatar; a ferocious and clever Warrior.

 Jack and Zhao find out that Arun will marry the Princess, become Emperor and then have her killed; so their mission is to save her.

 While on their way through the "Unknown Kingdom" Jack tries to get Zhao to dance and have fun.
 In the forest, Jack and Zhao encounter the mountain spirit who is cooking a pot of potatoes and blocking the duo's way.
 Zhao asks the witch to move but she refuses and they start fighting.
 Zhao falls off the cliff and the witch is trying to get him to fall off before Jack throws a burnt log at her, killing her afterwards.
 Zhao then says that Jack may not be worthless at all.
 At night Zhao starts to teach Jack how to fight.
 They get to a lake and Zhao says the trek around it will take days because he cannot swim.
 Jack agrees to teach him if Zhao continues teaching him how to fight like a Warrior.

 When they arrive at Arun's kingdom they turn themselves in; as part of Zhao's plan to get into the kingdom and past all the guards and knights.
 They get free by working together to kill the guard when he gives them their food.
 Jack saves Su Lin but just as they're about to kiss Zhao barges in and interrupts them.
-On their way out they get recaptured and put back in their cell, Jack tells Zhao that he’s too young to die, having never even kissed a girl.
+On their way out they get recaptured and put back in their cell, Jack tells Zhao that he's too young to die, having never even kissed a girl.
 Zhao reveals that neither has he.
 A butterfly appears and Zhao has a conversation with it.
 Jack asks if the butterfly understood him and Zhao replies that he hopes so.